Cost-Effective Strategies for Infectious Diseases: A Multi-Objective Framework with an Interactive Dashboard: Results

 \subsection{User-interactive dashboard}

 As intervention and infection costs are not only difficult to estimate, but also vary widely across settings and individuals, we developed an \href{https://jongmin-lee.shinyapps.io/demomookorea/}{interactive dashboard} using Python Shiny, which allows users to adjust cost-related parameters, including GDP, GDP reduction, the value of a statistical life (VSL), and the fatality rate.
-The dashboard is published on two different servers: one is \href{https://jongmin-lee.shinyapps.io/demomookorea/}{Posit server, which is provided in the Shiny package by default} and the other is \href{http://moo.infdissim.com}{the server provided by the authors of this paper}.
-Figure~\ref{fig04} presents a snapshot of the dashboard, highlighting the adjustable cost-related parameters for users.
-By default, the dashboard was initialized with the characteristics of COVID-19, and the estimated parameters were derived from data from the Republic of Korea.
-Beneath the parameter adjustment panel, the model simulation results are presented based on demographic-, disease-, and policy-related inputs.
+The dashboard is published on two different servers: one is \href{https://jongmin-lee.shinyapps.io/demomookorea/}{Posit server, which is provided in the Shiny package by default} and the other is \href{http://www.infdissim.com}{the server provided by the authors of this paper}.

-The results in the right panel closely resemble those in Figure~\ref{fig03}.
-The primary difference between the results displayed on the dashboard and those reported in this study is that the cost-optimal results can be changed by adjusting the cost-related parameters, quarantine period, and fatality rate.
-When users modify these inputs, the cost-optimal results are updated in real time: the cost-optimal solution is indicated by a green circle, the cost-optimal strategy is represented by a green line, the cost per infection is depicted by a gray dotted line, and the cost-optimal pattern is marked by a non-blurred line.
-Overall, the dashboard enables policymakers to rapidly evaluate cost-optimal solutions based on their assumptions and to contextualize their plans by exploring alternative strategies.